 Keeping track of doctors’ appointments, swimming lessons, chiropractors, glasses, and dental appointments for seven people is a mighty feat of organization and attention to detail (neither of which I nor my beloved husband have, at all).

 And yet somehow it all works.
 Bills get paid, appointments get made, backpacks get put away, and every night before we go to bed the house is always tidy.

 The reason is SYSTEMS.
 The inbox, the family outbox, the spot for keys, the budgeting and automated financial systems we have set up (if you’re curious about this, watch your inbox on MONDAY for an exciting announcement!!), the shoe locker, the 80-20 spots– all these are CRUCIAL to life running smoothly.
-(Oh and hey, if you want less chaos and more beauty in your life RIGHT now, start with these 5 tips.)
+(Oh and hey, if you want less chaos and more beauty in your life RIGHT now, start here.)

 3. Without boundaries, we’d just be human soup– bitter, resentful, frazzled human soup.

 I had oodles of quiet solitude in my own life.
 It was such a big part of life, in fact, that I totally took it for granted.
 Now, I have to be really firm (bordering on heartless) to get hours of solitude.